shantoroy/shantoroy.github.io/_posts/2020-04-12-mathematics-numerical-analysis-in-latex.md

 ---
 layout: single
-title: "Mathematics Documentation in Latex"
+title: "Mathematics Documentation in Latex: How to Properly use Math Environments and Symbols"
+excerpt:  Your  blog  post  excerpt
+seo_title:  Your  meta  title
+seo_description:  Your  meta  description
 header:
   image: "https://live.staticflickr.com/65535/49814118206_a5cf091236_b.jpg"
   teaser: "https://live.staticflickr.com/65535/49814118206_a5cf091236_b.jpg"